Zardoz89/trillek-firmware/README.md

  * 0x0800 : PRIMARY_GRPH : Slot of the primary graphics card
  * 0x07FD : PRIMARY_KEYB : Slot of the primary keyboard
  * 0x07FE : DEVICES_TABLE : TOTAL_DEVICES entries of words (see Devices table)
+ * 0x09FE : CURSOR_COL : Column at were the screen cursor is placed
+ * 0x09FF : CURSOR_ROW : Row at were the screen cursor is placed
- * 0x0C00 : SCREEN_BUFF : Text buffer used by graphics card
+ * 0x0A00 : SCREEN_BUFF : Text buffer used by graphics card

 ## Devices table